 Keep the leg of your affected hip elevated as much as possible for the first 48 hours from the onset of pain.
 You can also take over-the-counter pain medications to help control pain, if approved by your doctor.

 Visit your doctor.
 Pain that persists for more than two to three days should be examined by a physician.
-Your doctor will conduct a medical history, physical exam and possibly, imaging studies to help make a diagnosis.
-Follow your doctor's instructions carefully -- they may include rest, use of crutches, physical therapy, stretching or anti-inflammatory medications.
+Your doctor will conduct a medical history and physical exam, and may order imaging studies to help make a diagnosis.
+Follow your doctor's instructions carefully.
+The treatment may include rest, use of crutches, physical therapy, stretching or anti-inflammatory medications.

-Stretch your hips.
-Stretching your hips can help alleviate hip flexor pain and keep it from re-occurring.
-Perform a standing hip flexor stretch.
 Stand up straight with your feet flat on the ground and shoulder-width apart.
 Your knees should be straight but not locked.
 Stand beside a table or chair for support.
 Slowly lift the knee of the affected leg off the ground and as high in the air as you can comfortably go.
 Keep your back straight and tighten your hip muscles as you perform this stretch.
-Hold this position for a count of 2 seconds.
+Hold this position for a count of two seconds.
 Relax and repeat 10 times, twice a day.

 Modify your exercise routine as you recover.
-Avoid activities that cause you pain and opt for low-impact exercises.
-Low-impact exercises place little stress on your hips and prevent jarring movements.
+Avoid activities that cause you pain and focus on low-impact exercises.
+Low-impact exercises avoid jarring movements and minimize the stress placed on your hips.
 Consider walking on a treadmill, swimming, low-impact aerobics, using an elliptical machine or riding a stationary bike.